 What is it?

-Pancreatic insufficiency is the inability of the pancreas to produce and/or transport enough digestive enzymes to break down food in the intestine and allow its absorption.
-It typically occurs as a result of long term pancreatic damage - damage that may be caused by a variety of conditions.
-In children it is most frequently associated with cystic fibrosis less commonly with a rare inherited condition, the Shwachman-Diamond Syndrome (SDS).
-In adults it may follow pancreatic damage caused by repeated attacks of acute panreatitis or by chronic pancreatitis; it is less frequently but sometimes associated with pancreatic cancer.
+Pancreatic exocrine insufficiency (PEI) is the inability of the pancreas to produce and/or transport enough digestive enzymes to break down food in the intestine and allow its absorption.
+It may be due to problems arising in the pancreas itself or problems outside the pancreas.
+The most common cause is chronic pancreatitis as a result of long term pancreatic damage caused by a variety of conditions.
+Other causes of pancreatic insufficiency include cystic fibrosis, obstruction of the pancreatic duct system due to a tumour or a stricture, gastrointestinal tract and pancreatic surgical procedures, and rarely Shwachman-Diamond Syndrome (SDS), untreated coeliac disease or Crohn’s disease, and autoimmune pancreatitis.
+In children it is most frequently associated with cystic fibrosis and in adults it may follow chronic pancreatitis or repeated attacks of acute pancreatitis.